hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

   * Besides stacking all with LSTM, also tried to stack with LSTM & GRU, in this case, mised models didn't improve the performance
   * Although don't think bidirectional work for many industry forecasting problems, still gave it a try.
 In this case, it got the same performance as stacking method with linear activation
 * [ts forecast with 1D CNN & LSTM][36]
+  * 1D CNN only is faster when there is same amount of epoches and batch_size
+    * In this case, both experiments got same performance whe epoch and batch_size were the same
+  * Looks like performed better than above stacked RNNs, but stacked method was using learning_rate=0.1 while here was using learning_rate=0.001 by default.

 ## Recommended Readings